Who Was George Balanchine?

 In 1946, Kirstein and Balanchine co-founded a company that would become the New York City Ballet.
 Balanchine served as artistic director of the company, based out of New York State Theater at Lincoln Center.
 He produced more than 150 works for the company, including "The Nutcracker."
 While money was tight, Balanchine presented the dancers in practice clothes instead of ornate costumes.

-In addition to ballet, George Balanchine choreographed Hollywood movies and Broadway musicals.
+In addition to ballet, Balanchine choreographed Hollywood movies and Broadway musicals.
 He is known for his connection to Igor Stravinsky; Balanchine created many ballets to his work, some in collaboration with the composer.
 He made more than 465 works, which have been performed by nearly every ballet company in the world.

 Balanchine created plotless ballets, where the dancing upstaged glitz and storytelling.
 His work never featured a star, as he believed the performance should outshine the individual.
 He is credited with developing the neo-classical style distinct to the 20th century.
 Balanchine served as the artistic director of the New York City Ballet until his death, on April 30, 1983, in New York City.